Pliability and Approximating Max-CSPs: Fractional fragility

+For Lemma~\ref{lem:fragileIffNice}, we need the other direction than in Theorem~\ref{thm:fragileIsNice}: that if all structures on Gaifman graphs in $\Gg$ are $\tw$-pliable, then $\Gg$ is fractionally-$\tw$-fragile.
+To do this, intuitively, we consider, for a graph $G \in \Gg$, a structure $\structA$ where each edge is used by a different symbol of the signature.
+If we have a structure $\structB$ (of bounded treewidth) close to $\structA$ in opt-distance, this implies overcasts from $\structA$ to $e^{-\eps}\structB$ and from $\structB$ to $e^{-\eps} \structA$; composing the two gives an overcast from $e^{+\eps}\structA$ to $e^{-\eps}\structA$ in which (since each edge is used by a different symbol) an edge can only be covered by itself.
+This shows that the overcasts are mostly injective and that $\structB$, sandwiched between $e^{+\eps}\structA$ and $e^{-\eps}\structA$, must be close in edit distance.
+The bounded treewidth of $\structB$ then implies that the graph $G$ underlying $\structA$ is in fact fractionally-$\tw$-edge-fragile, which by Lemma~\ref{lem:fragile} concludes the proof.

-We are now ready to show Lemma~\ref{lem:fragileIffNice}: pliability collapses to fragility when we only restrict Gaifman graphs (and arity).
-We prove this here for any reasonable parameter, including $\tw$ and $\cc$; the conclusion is the edge variant of fractional fragility, but the two are equivalent by Lemma~\ref{lem:fragile}.
+The formal proof of Lemma~\ref{lem:fragileIffNice} follows.
+In fact, we prove prove the statement for any reasonable parameter, including $\cc$, $\td$, $\tw$, and $\Hadwiger$; the conclusion is the edge variant of fractional fragility, but the two are equivalent by Lemma~\ref{lem:fragile}.